bearben/ALC/README.md

 All experimental data including source codes of ALC and #SMT(LA)+ALC, and benchmarks, for AAAI2024 submission, can be found in "AAAI_Supplementary.7z".

 ALC relies on Armadillo and GLPK.
-To compile ApproxLatCount, build on Ubuntu simply type:
+To compile ALC, build on Ubuntu simply type:

 ```bash
 sudo apt-get install g++